 Approximately 82” long including pom-poms, by 6” tall

-Repeat row 2 until your scarf is as wide as you’d like it (12 or 13 rows should get you to about 6”) then do the edging row.
+Repeat row 2 until your scarf is as wide as you’d like it (12 or 13 rows should get you to about 6”) then do the edging/ending rows.

-Edging/ending row: sl st into first ch-2 space, *ch 3, sl st into next ch-2 space* when you get to the end of the side, keep working around the corner and continue this pattern along end of scarf.
+Edging/ending row 1: sl st into first ch-2 sp, *ch 3, sl st into next ch-2 sp; repeat from * along when you get to the end of the side, continue working the same sequence around the corner then crochet the following two rows along end of scarf:

-End row 3: sc in first stitch, sc in each stitch across, at the end of the row ch 30, sl st back into the final sc, turn
+End row 3: sc in first st, sc in each st across, at the end of the row ch 30, sl st back into the final sc, turn.

-sl st along stiches between rows 2 and 3, using relaxed tension.
+End row 4: sl st along between rows 2 and 3, using relaxed tension.

 Fasten off and weave in ends.

-Attach yarn to other end of scarf, repeat ending steps across scarf end.
+Attach yarn to other end of scarf, repeat ending rows across scarf end only.

 Fasten off and weave in ends.